Computer Science Placement Test: Topics List

 - Create a web page with images and links, using basic HTML;

-- Save and share files with cloud-based services like Google Docs, iCloud, Dropbox, etc.;
+- Save and share files with cloud-based services like Google Drive, iCloud, Dropbox, etc.;

 - Use flash drives and other removable media; connect to projectors and adjust display settings; install and update software; prevent viruses;